maxsimmonds1337/maxsimmonds.engineer/Programming_Portfolio/index.md

 **Last Edited:** 23/02/2023

-My first attempt with go, using the online tutorial found [here](https://go.dev/tour/basics/1)
+My first attempt with go, a baby tracking app that's hosted on GCP.

 ---